instant-labs/instant-bandit/README.md

 </Page>
 ```

-Here, we're testing 3 coloured variants of the `<SignUpButton />` component to see if button colour has any effect on conversion rate.
+Here, we're testing 3 colored variants of the `<SignUpButton />` component to see if button color has any effect on conversion rate.

 Note the use of the `<Default />` component.
 If metadata about the experiment and variants can't be loaded, the default component - the original button - will be displayed.
 Specifying a default is a good practice.